matfish2/vue-tables-2/readme.md

 ## Register the component(s)

-    Vue.use(VueTables.client, options);
+    Vue.use(VueTables.client, [options], [useVuex]);

   Or/And

     Vue.use(require('vue-resource'));
-    Vue.use(VueTables.server, options);
+    Vue.use(VueTables.server, [options], [useVuex]);

+ The third argument is a boolean, indicating whether to use `vuex` for state management, or manage state on the component itself.
+ If you set it to `true` you must add a `name` prop to your table, which will be used to to register a module on your store.
+ Use `vue-devtools` to look under the hood and see the current state.

-If you want to listen for events, require the event bus:
+If you want to listen for events, and you are not useing `vuex`, require the event bus:

     var bus = require('vue-tables-2/lib/bus');